Cambodia is such a wonderful country.

 Cambodian food is often overlooked by travellers in Southeast Asia; mistakenly viewed as being bland and boring in comparison to fiery Thai dishes and complex Vietnamese soups.
 Don’t buy into the rumours: there’s plenty of delicious dishes to sink your teeth into in Cambodia.

-Food in Cambodia is delicious and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
+Food in Cambodia is tasty and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
 If you’re on a tight budget, meals can be had for as little as $1, which makes saving money incredibly easy.

 If you want to impress your friends back home and sample something truly adventurous, add the town of Skuon to your Cambodian itinerary.
 This spider-filled town is packed full of tarantulas and everywhere you go, you’ll find them fried up, piled high, and ready to be eaten.
+Yes, really.
 The cost?
 2,000 Riels, or 50 cents.

 Cambodia’s tap water is unfortunately not safe to drink, so you’ll want to either buy bottled water or use a Steripen to safely purify the tap water and cut down on plastic.